hacl-star/hacl-star/README.md

 download and compile [libsodium] with the `--disable-asm` flag and [openssl] with the `-no-asm` flag.

-While the raw performance is quite good, though HaCl is not as fast as hand-written assembly code, it is usually good as handwritten C code.
+While the raw performance is quite good, HACL* is not as fast as hand-written assembly code, it is usually good as handwritten C code.
 Linking HACL* to verified assembly language components is a long-term goal.